xsc/lein-ancient/README.md

 [lein-ancient "0.6.15"]
 ```

-Once `lein-ancient` is installed,cd  use Leiningen's built-in help feature to see how to use it:
+Once `lein-ancient` is installed, use Leiningen's built-in help feature to see how to use it:

 ``` bash
 lein help ancient